-To summarize, the general form of the SNDE \cref{snde_general} has the following important properties. \begin{enumerate}[itemsep=0pt] \item The SNDE admits all solutions of the constrained NDE \cref{nde_manifold} on $\mathcal{M}$. \item $\mathcal{M}$ is asymptotically stable in the SNDE for sufficiently large values of $\gamma$. \end{enumerate} The stabilization hyperparameter $\gamma$, with units of inverse time, determines the rate of relaxation to the invariant manifold.
-In the limit $\gamma \to \infty$, the SNDE \cref{snde_general} is equivalent to a Hessenberg index-2 DAE, see \cref{app:daes} for more details.
+To summarize, the general form of the SNDE in \cref{snde_general} has the following important properties: \begin{enumerate}[itemsep=0pt] \item The SNDE admits all solutions of the constrained NDE \cref{nde_manifold} on $\mathcal{M}$. \item $\mathcal{M}$ is asymptotically stable in the SNDE for sufficiently large values of $\gamma$. \end{enumerate} The stabilization parameter $\gamma$, with units of inverse time, determines the rate of relaxation to the invariant manifold; intuitively, it is the strength of the ``nudge towards $\mathcal{M}$'' experienced by a trajectory.
+Here, $\gamma$ is neither a Lagrangian parameter (corresponding to a constraint on $\theta$), nor a regularization parameter (to overcome an ill-posedness by regularization).
+Therefore, there is no ``correct'' value for $\gamma$.
+In particular, \cref{theorem1} holds for all $\gamma$, while \Cref{theorem2} only requires $\gamma$ to be ``sufficiently large''.

+In the limit $\gamma \to \infty$, the SNDE in \cref{snde_general} is equivalent to a Hessenberg index-2 DAE (see \cref{app:daes} for more details).

-\paragraph{Practical implementation.} This leaves us with finding a concrete instantiation of the stabilization matrix $F(u)$ that should (a) satisfy that $F(u) G(u)$ is symmetric positive definite with the smallest eigenvalue bounded away from zero near $\mathcal{M}$, (b) efficiently computable, (c) compatible with gradient-based optimization of $\theta$ as part of an NDE.
-In our experiments, we use the Moore-Penrose pseudoinverse of the Jacobian of $g$ at $u$ as the stabilization matrix
+\paragraph{Practical implementation.} This leaves us to find a concrete instantiation of the stabilization matrix $F(u)$ that should (a) satisfy that $F(u) G(u)$ is symmetric positive definite with the smallest eigenvalue bounded away from zero near $\mathcal{M}$, (b) be efficiently computable, and (c) be compatible with gradient-based optimization of $\theta$ as part of an NDE.
+In our experiments, we use the Moore-Penrose pseudoinverse of the Jacobian of $g$ at $u$ as the stabilization matrix,

 Let us analyze the properties of this choice.
 Regarding the requirements (b) and (c), the pseudoinverse can be computed efficiently via a singular value decomposition with highly optimized implementations in all common numerical linear algebra libraries (including deep learning frameworks) and does not interfere with gradient-based optimization.
 In particular, the computational cost for the pseudoinverse is $\mathcal{O}(m^2 n)$, i.e., it scales well with the problem size.
-The quadratic scaling in the number of constraints is often tolerable in practice, where the constraint manifold is typically low-dimensional.
-Moreover, the Jacobian $G(u)$ of $g$ can be obtained via auto-differentiation in the respective frameworks.
+The quadratic scaling in the number of constraints is often tolerable in practice, since the number of constraints is typically small (in \cref{app:faster}, we discuss faster alternatives to the pseudoinverse that can be used, for example, when there are many constraints).
+Moreover, the Jacobian $G(u)$ of $g$ can be obtained via automatic differentiation in the respective frameworks.